 While lash allergies are rare, most arise from lash adhesives.

-So, people who are allergic to lash glue or any of its ingredients may often see symptoms like redness, swelling, puffiness, and itchiness around their eyes.
+So, people who are allergic to eyelash extension glue or any of its ingredients may often see symptoms like redness, swelling, puffiness, and itchiness around their eyes.
 Moreover, cyanoacrylate allergies can take three days to show up.

 Another common allergic ingredient in lash glue is carbon black.
 It’s a dye that gives black color to the lash glue.
 However, it’s rarely allergic to people and often depends on your physiology.